(Effective as of 12 May 2021)

 We may convert and store copies of any communication between you and us, or any document provided to us or drafted by us, in an electronic or photographic format.

 We may convert hardcopy files, documents and records to an electronic or photographic format in which case the hardcopies will be confidentially destroyed.
 We are not obligated to hold files, documents and records (other than any documents that we hold in safe custody for you) beyond seven years from when our engagement ends and we reserve the right to destroy and/or delete both physical and electronic/photographic files, documents and records after this time.

+The records relating to your matter will be stored electronically in an on-premises data centre or by 3rd party data management, processing and storage service providers.
 By instructing us you authorise us to deal with our files and documents relating to work we do for you in this manner.